korjavin/mcp-poc/README.md

 ## Usage

 1.  **Start a Chat:** Find your bot on Telegram and send the `/start` command.
-2.  **Authorize Google Calendar:** Use the `/auth` command (or similar, depending on implementation).
+2.  **Authorize Google Calendar:** Use the `/auth` command.
 The bot will provide a link.
 Open the link in your browser, log in to your Google account, and grant the requested permissions.
-You should be redirected back (to the MCP server or the bot's callback handler).
+You should be redirected back to a page confirming success, and the bot should send you a confirmation message in Telegram.
 3.  **Interact:** Once authorized, you can send natural language commands like:
     *   "What's on my calendar tomorrow?"
     *   "Schedule a meeting with Roo on Friday at 2 PM for 1 hour called 'MCP Project Sync'"